 The majority of home shoppers, about 87 percent, use a real estate agent to complete their home purchase.
 This number continues to rise, and most homeowners also use an agent to sell their home, rather than selling on their own.

-The National Association of Realtors says that in 2018, agents make an average of $40,587 annually although this number depends on a variety of factors.
+In 2018, The National Association of Realtors said agents make an average of $40,587 annually, although this number depends on a variety of factors.
 Aside from the number of completed transactions, pay depends on the amount of commission paid to the real estate brokerage and the commission split arrangement with the realtor's sponsoring broker.

 Both agents and brokers hold state-issued real estate licenses.
 Agents must work under a broker, who serves as their sponsor.
 Agents cannot work independently, and also cannot be paid any fee or commission directly by a buyer or seller.

 Brokers, on the other hand, can be involved in the buy or sell transactions, or hire agents to do the work instead.
 All commissions get paid to the broker, who then splits the money with any involved agents.
 If the broker works for a brokerage, they must pay a commission split to the brokerage as well.